flub78/multitenant/doc/code_generation_data_types.md

 Here is a list of the most common data types handled by a WEB application.
 This list will be completed along the way.

 * id, integer table primary key.
-Experience has demonstrated that it is often a by idea to use an application field as primary key, it is usually a nightmare when you need to change it.
+Experience has demonstrated that it is often a bad idea to use an application field as primary key, it is usually a nightmare when you need to change it.

 * date and date time: birth date, validity date, departure time
 * foreign keys